dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_3.md

 ## (Weak) Computations with Petri nets, part 1

+Petri nets are good model for concurrent programs.
+But to use them we need to undertand what problem can be solved by Petri nets.
+In other word we need to understand what Petri nets can compute.

 Let us try to compute functions using Petri nets.
 The goal is to create gadgets, i.e. small nets which can later be combined to create larger nets.